j-daniel-csusb/classicalmechanics/_sources/Syllabus.md

 Homework		15%

-We will have weekly homework assignments in which students will work on assigned problems from the book and some weeks we will have ‘mini-computational’ projects that students will be tasked with.
+We will have weekly homework assignments or projects in which students will work on assigned problems from the book and some weeks we will have ‘mini-computational’ projects that students will be tasked with.
 Homework will be graded both on completion and randomly on correctness for a chosen number of problems from any assigned problem set.
 All homework will have posted solutions shortly after the due dates.
 All homework assignments will have an optional reflection to make up for a portion of any lost points on the assignment, these reflections will be due one week after the solutions for the original assignment are posted.

 \
 End of Topic Quizzes   40%

 We will have a short quiz (~20-30 mins) at the end of each chapter we cover during this course.
-We plan to cover around 12 chapters so that means there will be roughly 12 quizzes.
-The cumulative score of all quizzes will be based on only 10 total quizzes, where each quiz will account for roughly ~4% of your total grade.
-This means that roughly 2 quiz scores will be dropped depending on the number of chapters we cover throughout the course.
+We plan to cover around 8 chapters so that means there will be roughly 8 quizzes, where each quiz will account for roughly ~5% of your total grade.
+The cumulative score of all quizzes will be based on only 6 out of the 8 total quizzes, this means that roughly 2 quizzes will be dropped depending on the number of chapters we cover throughout the course.
 If the quiz was previously attempted, students will also have a chance to complete an optional reflection for any quiz they choose that will be worth 50% of any missing points for a given quiz.
 The optional reflection will be due one week after grades and/or solutions are posted for the designated quiz.

-Final Project                25%
+Final Project                30%

 Each student will demonstrate what they learned throughout the course by identifying a classical mechanics-based problem and attempting to solve and/or analyze it.
 This will be done in the form of a formal project.
 Which will consist of: A literature review covering the aspects and key ideas of the problem, a computational/analytical analysis of the problem, identification of a solution or application of the problem and a class presentation tying it all together and relaying it to an audience.